 Fruitvale ISD serves students in head start through 12th grade.
 Total enrollment is about 440 with an average daily attendance of approximately 400.
 The teaching staff is made of 23 females and 10 males.
 There are 13 instructional aides and 2 library aides.
 District wide there are two nurses, one curriculum director, one special education director, one instructional coach, one certified police officer and three counselors.
-Campus administration consists of a dean of student services, dean of academic services and 2 secretaries.
+Campus administration consists of 3 principals and 2 secretaries.
 District administration is one superintendent, one business manager, and 2 administrative assistants.